logo

 What is the 4i chain and how does it relate to 4U Reports?

 The 4i chain stands for Inspiring, Intuitive, Interactive, and Insightful.
-It is the developer-facing counterpart to the 4U Reports value chain.
+It is the developer-facing counterpart to the 4U value chain.
 While 4U Reports describes what users experience, 4i describes the design principles developers apply to create that experience.
-The two are complementary: 4i is how you build it, 4U is what users feel.
+The 4i chain is how you build it.
+The 4U value chain is what users feel as a result.

 Is low BI adoption still a problem in 2026?

 Yes, and the evidence suggests it has intensified.
 Self-service BI tools have improved, but user expectations have risen alongside them.
 More data sources and more reports compete for limited human attention.
-The core barriers, including training burden, data overwhelm, and poor first experiences, remain largely unchanged.
-The cultural shift required to become truly data-driven is, if anything, harder now than it was five years ago.
+The core barriers including training burden, data overwhelm, and poor first experiences remain largely unchanged.
+Research from Wavestone in 2024 found that 77.6% of executives now cite culture and people, not technology, as the main barrier to becoming data-driven.

 See 4U Reports in action